yanivnik/MIB-shared-task/README.md

 --split [SPLIT="validation"]
 --metric [METRIC="cpr"]
 ```
 This will output a table of scores for the specified split and metric.
 To display CMD scores instead, set `--metric cmd`.
+To display InterpBench scores (AUROC), use `--metric auroc`.

 # Submitting to the MIB Leaderboard
 If you would like to submit your circuits for evaluation on the private test set, start by collecting your circuits.
 We expect one folder per task/model, whre each folder contains the name of the model and the task, separated by an underscore—for example, `ioi_gpt2`, or `arc-easy_llama3`.